lfrestrepog/if-docs/docs/01-overview.md

 The impacts of software components also vary over time, so as well as understanding **which** components contribute most to the overall impacts, there is also a question of **when** they contribute the most.

 Only through a granular analysis of the impacts of your software system can investments in reducing its impact be prioritized and verified.
 Measurement is the first and most crucial step in greening a software system, and the first step in that process with the [Impact Framework](./04-specification/impact-framework.md) is to create a [Graph](./04-specification/graph.md).

+## Project Structure

+The **IF source code** can be found in the [IF Github repository](https://github.com/Green-Software-Foundation/if).
+The code there covers the framework, which includes all the infrastructure for reading and writing input and output yamls, invoking models, running the command line tool and associated helper functions.
+However, it does not include the actual models themselves.
+Part of the IF design philosophy is that all models should be plugins, so that the IF is as composable and configurable as possible.
+Therefore, to use IF, you have to either create your own models or find some prebuilt ones and install them yourself.
+This also implies that you take responsibility for the models you choose to install.

+We do provide a **standard library of models** built and maintained by the IF core team.
+These cna be found in the [`if-models` Github repository](https://github.com/Green-Software-Foundation/if-models).
+You can install these into `if` by running `yarn install https://github.com/Green-Software-Foundation/if-models` from the `if` project directory.

+There is also a second repository for **models we expect community members to maintain**.
+These can be found in the [`if-unofficial-models` Github repository](https://github.com/Green-Software-Foundation/if-unofficial-models).
+You can install these into `if` by running `yarn install https://github.com/Green-Software-Foundation/if-unofficial-models` from the `if` project directory.

+Finally, the **source code for this documentation** website is available at the [`if-docs` Github repository](https://github.com/Green-Software-Foundation/if-docs).

 ## Navigating these docs